Creating, Updating and Deleting Resources

 If a server accepts an update but also changes the targeted relationship(s) in other ways than those specified by the request, it MUST return a 200 OK response.
 The response document MUST include a representation of the updated relationship(s).

-A server MUST return 403 Forbidden in response to an unsupported request to update a relationship.
+A server MUST return 400 Bad Request in response to an unsupported request to update a relationship.

 # Other Responses